-- Sign off
+- Sign off/footer

 1. Subject line

-There is endless research on most and least effective subject lines.
-Not everyone is the research type, and if that’s you, there is an easy place to start.
-Your own inbox.
-Look at what you’ve been emailed over the last few days.
-What emails are still sitting unopened?
-What did you immediately click on?
-And what went straight to trash?
+There is endless research on the most and least effective subject lines.
+Not everyone is the research type, and if that’s you, there is an easy place to start: your own inbox.

+Take a critical look at those examples and see what you can avoid with your own email sends.
 Always keep in mind the content marketing approach to email: you’re trying to help the reader, not close a deal.
 Make sure your subject line reflects that.

 2. Body copy

 If the subject line and calls to action are the bread of your email sandwich, the body copy is the meat.